pyg-team/pytorch_geometric/docs/source/notes/introduction.rst

     PyTorch and ``torchvision`` define an example as a tuple of an image and a target.
     We omit this notation in PyTorch Geometric to allow for various data structures in a clean und understandable way.

-We show a simple example to save an unweighted, directed graph with three nodes and four edges.
+We show a simple example to save an unweighted and undirected graph with three nodes and four edges.
 Each node is defined by one feature:

 .. code-block:: python